Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 * **Adverary 2**: Passive; Upgrade the difficulty of all combat checks targeting this character once per rank of Adversary.

 *Abilities*:
-* **Know Your Foe**: Active; Once per round, after an opponent performs an action or maneuver, you may spend one Story Point to have this adversary perform an action or maneuver as an out-of-turn incidental.
+* **Know Your Foe**: If this adversary knows an opponent's (pick one facet) Motivation, when this adversary inflicts strain on the opponent, the opponent suffers 3 additional strain.

 Equipment:
 * **Consealed Knife** Melee (Light); Damage +1; Critical 3.